MathematicalMedicine/kelvin/doc/kelvin-exotic.md

 Finally, note that after you've gone thru the painful process of compiling all of the dynamic libraries needed for your analysis, you can start running `kelvin-POLYUSE_DL` to redo the analysis and get better performance not only because you're not doing compilation anymore, but also because `kelvin-POLYUSE_DL` is built with OpenMP support, unlike `kelvin-POLYCOMP_DL`.
 Remember to set `OMP_NUM_THREADS` to something like the number of available cores to get the most you can, and don't be disappointed if you don't see a big improvement -- our multi-threading is by pedigrees, so if there are only a couple, or they're very unbalanced (one huge one and a bunch of small ones), it might as well be single-threaded.

-### BCMM-specific Instructions for Compiled Multiple Runs
+### MM-specific Instructions for Compiled Multiple Runs

 This approach is best for many large pedigrees, and requires a bit of work.
 If you only have a few simple pedigrees, stick with the Compiled Single Run method.